Lewis Powell (conspirator): The attack on Seward

-Powell drew out his knife and burst through Seward's bedroom door.
+Powell's pistol-whip attack on Frederick left his revolver completely broken, useless.
+Thus, in a rage-fueled frenzy, Powell drew out his knife and burst through Seward's bedroom door.
 Inside were Seward's Army nurse, Sergeant George F. Robinson, and Fanny Seward.
-Powell slashed Robinson on the forearm, and the soldier fell.
-Lewis pushed Fanny aside and leapt onto the bed.
+Powell slashed Robinson on the forearm, and the soldier fell; Powell pushed Fanny aside and leapt onto the bed.
 He savagely began knifing Seward in the face and throat.
 Seward, however, was wearing a metal and canvas splint on his jaw, which deflected most of Powell's blows.
-However, Powell managed to cut through Seward's right cheek and along his right throat, causing a large amount of blood flow.
+Powell nonetheless managed to cut through and slice open Seward's right cheek and along the right side of his throat, causing a large amount of blood flow which Seward began choking on.
 Believing Seward to be dead, Powell hesitated.

-Terrified of Fanny's screams of “Murder!”, Herold fled on his own steed, leaving Lewis Powell on his own to escape from Seward's mansion.
-Just as John Wilkes Booth mortally wounded President Lincoln at Ford's Theatre, Seward's other son, Augustus Henry Seward, burst into the room.
+Meanwhile, terrified by Fanny and Bell's screams of "Murder!", Herold fled on his own steed, leaving Powell on his own to escape from Seward's mansion.
+At 10:15pm, just as Booth mortally wounded President Lincoln at Ford's Theatre, Seward's other son, Augustus Henry Seward, burst into the room.
 Powell stabbed him several times after Augustus dragged Powell onto the floor.
 Robinson and Augustus Seward wrestled with the strong, uninjured Powell.
-Powell stabbed Robinson in the shoulder and slashed a portion of Augustus' scalp from his head.
+Powell stabbed Robinson in the shoulder and slashed a portion of Augustus' scalp from his head, before making his escape.

 Powell was confronted by State Department messenger Emerick "Bud" Hansell in the hallway.
 Hansell had just arrived at the house moments earlier and found the front door ajar.
 As Hansell turned to flee, Powell stabbed him in the back.
-Powell ran out of the house, yelling “I’m mad!
-I’m mad!”
-Then he threw his knife in the gutter of the street, got onto his waiting horse, and disappeared throughout the night.
+Powell ran down the stairs and out of the house, still in a fit of rage, yelling "I'm mad!
+I'm mad!"
+Then he threw his knife in the gutter of the street, got onto his waiting horse, and disappeared through the night.